NDIS Plan budget categories explained.

 - Transport helps to cover costs associated with specialised schooling or education programs, reaching your place of employment or participating in recreational or community activities.

-A Capital support provides funding for equipment, home or vehicle modifications.
+A Capital support provides funding for equipment, home or vehicle modifications, which are split into two categories.
 The NDIS is very specific in what this funding can be used for and it must be used as it is allocated.

 Capacity Building supports.